 It was launched on the London Stock Exchange in 2003 with the assistance of BHP Billiton’s Brian Gilbertson, the UK’s Department for International Development (DfID) and Department of Trade and Industry (DTI), who continue with their support for the company.
 Agarwal was a top Tory donor in 2016, and a major donor to both Congress and BJP parties in India from 2004 – 2012 until the donations were found to be unconstitutional in 2014.

-Vedanta has mines, refineries and factories in various states in India – including Odisha, Chhattisgarh, Tamil Nadu, Rajasthan and Goa – as well as in Zambia, Liberia, South Africa, Namibia, Australia and Ireland.
-It has historically focused largely on aluminium but has now expanded to Iron ore, copper, zinc and now even oil which it is drilling in Sri Lanka, Rajasthan and African blocks.
-The company is being opposed everywhere it operates for violations of law, pollution and human rights abuses.
-Some of these abuses are detailed below.
+Vedanta has mines, refineries, power plants and factories in various states in India – including Odisha, Chhattisgarh, Tamil Nadu, Rajasthan, Punjab and Goa – as well as in Zambia, Liberia, South Africa, Namibia, Australia and Ireland.
+Its portfolio includes aluminium, iron and steel, copper, zinc, power production and oil.
+The company is being opposed everywhere it operates for violations of law, worker’s rights, pollution and human rights abuses.

 48% of Vedanta’s subsidiary companies (30 out of 62) were registered in tax havens in 2011, making it one of the most tax evading companies in the FTSE 100, second only to Randgold Resources with 52.6%.